Editorial Disclaimer

 Similar to a subscription service that gives you a free trial before sneakily charging you when you forget to cancel, credit cards with free-to-paid fees often give you no warning before charging you after your free period ends.

 Before you sign up for that unbelievable deal, read the fine print to see how long an offer lasts.
-A 0 percent APR that skyrockets to 23 percent after 6 months, for example, could end up costing you more in the long run than a card with a 15 percent APR and no free introductory period.
+A 0% APR that skyrockets to 23 percent after 6 months, for example, could end up costing you more in the long run than a card with a 15 percent APR and no free introductory period.

 3. Sign-Up Bonuses